![]() |

 Property found on the victims. |

 What mattered was that there were 630 survivors — 160 widows and 470 fatherless children — who somehow had to be provided for.
-Private contributions started pouring in immediately from all over the nation, with Streator alone contributing almost $5000 by the end of November.
-These, together with donations from the United Mine Workers, Red Cross, and other organizations, eventually totaled over $444,000.
+Private contributions started immediately nationwide, with Streator alone contributing almost $ 5,000 by the end of November.
+These donations from the United Mine Workers, Red Cross, and other organizations totaled over $444,000.

 Funeral of Mr. Smith, a Cherry Mine victim. |